RLovelett/sports_data_api/README.md

 The specs for this Gem should give you some idea of how to make use of the API.
 For now they will be the usage information.
-As always Pull Requests for better documentation are always welcome.
+As always Pull Requests for better documentation are welcome.

 ## Testing